OBOAcademy/obook/docs/lesson/ontology-term-use.md

 ## 5. Mapping local terminology to ontology terms

-Data can mapped to ontology terms manually, using spreadsheets, or via curation tools such as:
+Data can be mapped to ontology terms manually, using spreadsheets, or via curation tools such as:

 - [Zooma](https://bio.tools/zooma)
 - [BioPortal Annotator](https://bioportal.bioontology.org/annotator)